Find high quality parts at an affordable price HERE!

 Solution:

-One of the most consistent issues for owners of a 2018 Outlander is premature brake wear.
-It usually starts happening at roughly 23,000 miles and is simply a matter of replacing the brake pads.
-In some cases, you may also have to order replacement brake discs from our store as well.
+One common issue among owners of a 2018 Outlander is premature brake wear.
+It usually begins around 23,000 miles and mainly involves replacing the brake pads.
+Sometimes, you may also need to order replacement brake discs from our store.

 Difficulty level